 After the Anschluss, Kurt von Schuschnigg was imprisoned by the Nazis from March 1938 until early May 1945.
 He spent some time in the VIP section of the Sachsenhausen concentration camp before he was transferred to Dachau in the last days of the war.
 He was one of the prisoners who were taken from Dachau to the Tyrol, where he was finally liberated by American troops.

 Kurt von Schuschnigg was detained for two years by the American Military until he was finally allowed to emigrate to America in 1947.
-In 1948, he became a Professor of International Law and Contemporary Diplomatic History at Washington University.
+In 1948, he became a Professor of International Law and Contemporary Diplomatic History at St. Louis University.
 He retired to Innsbruck, Austria where he died in 1977.